kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Film
 - Too many films to name; probably around 200 (Los Angeles).
 My hair was featured in one straight to dvd one starring Tatiana Ali and Stacey Dash.
 - I worked on a soap opera in my home country called "Westwood Park".
-I was an extra in two scenes; one involving a lamaze class and a club scene at a club
+I was an extra in two scenes; one involving a lamaze class and a club scene at a club but worked mainly as a PA and did some accounting during that time as well.
 - I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it (mostly obscure, proprietary gear)
+- I was a member of the SOC (Associate member) and SMPTE at one point or the other.

 ## Theatre
 - The Autry (LA) - Lighting Board operator for two shows